apache/flink/docs/dev/table/streaming/match_recognize.md

 As can be seen in the table, the first row is mapped to pattern variable `A` and subsequent rows are mapped to pattern variable `B`.
 However, the last row does not fulfill the `B` condition because the sum over all mapped rows `SUM(price)` and the sum over all rows in `B` exceed the specified thresholds.

-<span class="label label-danger">Attention</span> Please note that aggregations such as `SUM` are not supported yet.
-They are only used for explanation here.

 ### Logical Offsets

 _Logical offsets_ enable navigation within the events that were mapped to a particular pattern variable.
 This can be expressed